Bayesian Signal Component Decomposition via Diffusion-within-Gibbs Sampling: Theoretical Analysis and Discussion

 \subsection{Consistency of the DiG Sampler}

 We first show that, when the diffusion models are trained perfectly, the DiG algorithm asymptotically produces samples from the exact posterior of the perturbed model \eqref{eq:observation-relax}.
-Specifically, under Assumption~\ref{assump:diff} and two additional conditions in Theorem~\ref{thm:consistency}---namely, Assumption~(a), which ensures irreducibility and aperiodicity of the induced Markov chain, and Assumption~(b), which ensures regularity of the annealing schedule---we prove that the distribution of the DiG output converges to the posterior distribution induced by the relaxed observation model~\eqref{eq:observation-relax}.
+Specifically, we consider the DiG sampler equipped with the adaptive warm-up strategy described in Section~\ref{subsec:warm-up}.
+Under Assumption~\ref{assump:diff} and a positive prior-density condition, which ensures irreducibility and aperiodicity of the induced Markov chain, we prove that the distribution of the DiG output converges to the posterior distribution induced by the relaxed observation model~\eqref{eq:observation-relax}.